jungparc/NHNBastion/en/overview.md

 * When you enable the auto-registration feature, all instances within the project are registered, and changes to the instances are automatically reflected.

+* You can register external resources from other projects and legacy environments.
+However, connecting instances requires a connected network environment, such as peering.

 * Manages servers that provide terminals.

 * Allows you to check scripts for using temporary SSH key access methods.